P. J. Jones: 1990s

 Jones returned to the American Racing Series in 1990.
 Though with the same team, and utilizing the same March/Buick package, Jones failed to score a single race victory.
-An unsuccessful foray into what is now NASCAR's K&N Pro Series West and a handful of forgettable trials at the wheel of a Ford Ranger in SCCA's Racetruck Challenge rendered this year particularly difficult from a Jonesian perspective.
-The promise of the 1980s had now faded into an oppressive doubt that could have jeopardized a blossoming career.
+Jones also had an unsuccessful foray into what is now the ARCA Menards Series West and a handful of forgettable trials at the wheel of a Ford Ranger in SCCA's Racetruck Challenge.